kelphil/JWFSR/README.md

 8. Click 'Continue' and then 'Allow' to authorize script access to your new Google spreadsheet
 9. Click FSR spreadsheet Menu -> FSR Menu -> Create Form
 10. Click FSR spreadsheet Menu -> FSR Menu -> Form -> Go to live form to validate the field service report entry online form
-11. Click FSR spreadsheet Menu -> FSR Menu -> Create Triggers to enable automated emails to publishers
+11. Click FSR spreadsheet Menu -> FSR Menu -> Create Triggers to enable automated emails to publishers.
+Click 'Continue' and then 'Allow' to authorize script access to your new Google spreadsheet.

-#+--------------+#
 # Reminder Emails:
 #+--------------+#